Bernard Arnault: 1989–2001: LVMH's initial expansion and growth

-2001–present: Increasing success and profitability
+Since 2001: Increasing success and profitability

 In 2007, Blue Capital announced that Arnault owned jointly with the California property firm Colony Capital 10.69% of France's largest supermarket retailer and the world's second-largest food distributor Carrefour.

 In 2008, he entered the yacht business and bought Princess Yachts for 253 million euros.
-He subsequently took control of Royal van Lent for an almost identical amount.
+He subsequently took control of Royal van Lent shipyard for an almost identical amount.

 From 2010 until 2013, Arnault was a member of the Board of Advisors of the Malaysian 1MDB fund.

 On 7 March 2011, Arnault announced the acquisition of 50.4% of family-owned shares of the Italian jeweler Bulgari, to make a tender offer for the rest, which was publicly owned.
 The transaction was worth $5.2 billion.
 In 2011, Arnault invested $641 million in establishing LCapitalAsia.
 On 7 March 2013, National Business Daily reported that mid-priced clothing brand QDA would open stores with the assistance of Arnault's private equity firm LCapitalAsia and Chinese apparel company Xin Hee Co., Ltd. in Beijing.
 In February 2014, Arnault entered into a joint venture with the Italian fashion brand Marco De Vincenzo, taking a minority 45% stake in the firm.
 In 2016, LVMH sold DKNY to G-III Apparel Group.
-In April 2017, Arnault announced the acquisition of Christian Dior haute couture, leather, both men and women's ready-to-wear, and footwear lines, which integrated the entire Christian Dior brand within LVMH.
+In April 2017, Arnault announced the acquisition of Christian Dior haute couture, leather, both men's and women's ready-to-wear, and footwear lines, which integrated the entire Christian Dior brand within LVMH.